ardentcode/omni-router/packages/omni-router-react/README.md

 # Omni Router React

+Additional package to Omni Router, which can be used while working with React application.
+It contains only a processor used for rendering react components.
+For details of Omni Router please see https://github.com/ardentcode/omni-router/packages/omni-router#readme

+## Build & Development

-To install and build the router for production, please run following commands:
+To install and build, please run following commands:

 - `npm install`
 - `npm run build`